DebbieBergstrom/Culture-Club/README.md

 ### User Stories

-User stories and tasks were put int o four 'epics' and are organized into three distinct sprints (milestones) to establish a well-defined work structure.
-You can access the details of these milestones by clicking [here](https://github.com/DebbieBergstrom/Culture-Club/milestones), which will take you to the milestone overview.
+User stories and tasks were put int o four 'epics' and are organized into four distinct sprints (milestones) to establish a well-defined work structure.
+You can access the details of these milestones by clicking [here](https://github.com/DebbieBergstrom/Culture-Club/milestones?state=closed), which will take you to the milestone overview.

 ### Epic 1: User Authentication & Profile Management
 This epic focuses on user account management, including registration, login/logout, and personal profile customization.